dWoolridge/MMM-LocalEvents/README.md

 Pull requests are welcome.

 ## TO DO
-- Replace \x27, \x26, \u2019, &amp with characters in event text
 - Consider adding functionality for a type:  daily/nextweek/nextmonth/etc.
+- Try to add "filter" for event type (sports, movie, etc.)